dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Opportunity is missed by most people because it is dressed in overalls and looks like work.
+  Half of the American people have never read a newspaper.
+Half never voted for President.
+One hopes it is the same half.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1491 days)
+## 🌟 Experiences (1492 days)

 ### 🧮 Programming languages